Diya2715/BugTracker/readme.md

-# Bug Tracker Application
+# Bug Tracker Web-application

 ## Description
-A web-based bug tracking system built with Flask for managing software defects.
+A web-based bug tracking system built with Flask for incidents related to bugs.

 ## Features
-- Bug reporting with categorization
+- Bug reporting with categorisation
 - Status tracking (Open, In Progress, Closed)
 - Search and filtering
 - Team collaboration through comments